swt30/thesis/chapters/01-introduction/01-introduction.md

 However, we know that we can obtain some compositional constraints from observations of the planet and its host star.
 Above, I mentioned works by @Sotin2007 and @Madhusudhan2012a, who used host star information in this way.
 @Dorn2015 also used probabilistic models, incorporating the host star chemical abundances, to conclude that "uncertainties on mass, radius, and stellar abundance constraints appear to be equally important."
-@Grasset2009 indicated the need for good radius measurements, especially for dry silicate-rich planets for which numerical models can provide radius estimates to precisions of less than 5%.
+@Grasset2009 indicated the need for good radius measurements, especially for dry silicate-rich planets for which numerical models can provide radius estimates to precisions of less than $5$%.
 And @Unterborn2015 used a mineral physics toolkit to perform a sensitivity analysis for rocky super-Earths, concluding that the mass--radius relationship is most strongly altered by the core radius and the presence of light elements in the core.

 The presence of an atmosphere could also contribute significantly to the observed radius.
 @Rogers2010a have modelled isothermal super-Earth interiors overlaid by a volatile atmosphere.
-Additionally, @Valencia2013 considered coupled atmosphere--interior models, which also included atmospheric mass loss, and explored the dependence of radii on various model parameters such as the irradiation, water content and metallicity.
+And @Valencia2013 considered coupled atmosphere--interior models, which also included atmospheric mass loss, and explored the dependence of radii on various model parameters such as the irradiation, water content and metallicity.
 The effect of an atmosphere is important, especially given that observations can probe spectral ranges where atmospheric absorption could be significant.^[@Madhusudhan2015]

 Though the factors above are all important, the effect of temperature on the mass--radius relation has not been thoroughly explored.
 This is for several reasons.
-First, its effects are thought to be relatively minor in the first place: @Howe2014 estimate that the effect of thermal corrections on an iron-silicate planet's radius is approximately 5%.
+First, its effects are thought to be relatively minor in the first place: @Howe2014 estimate that the effect of thermal corrections on an iron-silicate planet's radius is approximately $5$%.
 @Grasset2009 also describe how the radius of an Earth-like planet is not strongly affected by temperature changes.
 If the effect is small compared with current observational uncertainties, it is not necessarily relevant.
 Second, modelling is easier if we assume zero-temperature or isothermal spheres of material, because we do not have to deal with energy transport within the planet.